experiandataquality/aperture-data-studio-sdk/ExampleSteps/README.md

 # ExampleSteps

-This project provides instructions on how to generate an `ExampleStep jar`, upload it into Data Studio, and deploy your custom step.
+This project provides instructions on how to generate an *individual* example custom step jar, upload it into Data Studio, and deploy your custom step.

 Example custom steps provided are:
 - AddVAT